-Vacation rental management is not for the faint-hearted.
+Rental management is not for the faint-hearted.
 So, before you decide whether or not being a property manager would be a good career choice for you, take a look at some characteristics that serve property managers well:

 Aside from managing a vacation rental, you will have to keep a close eye on your competitors.
 You should be open to implementing new tactics and strategies in your management process and be adaptable to fast-changing trends in the vacation rental market.

-If you’ve decided to pursue a vacation rental management career, you need to know that becoming a certified property manager will take time.
+If you’ve decided to pursue a rental management career, you need to know that becoming a certified property manager will take time.
 So, first, you should consider the following:

 Discover more about how to become a certified property manager

 Once you have gained experience as a property manager, you can confidently start your own vacation rental property management company.
 However, starting a property management company requires a lot of preparation and attention to detail.
 Some of the essential areas you need to cover when starting a company include:

 Find out more about how to start your own property management company